 The Grade 8 English Language Arts operational test is administered in three sections over the course of two or three sessions.
-The first section of the test consists of one operational written response.
-The second and third sections of the test each consist of approximately 25 operational items and 5 field-test items.
-Sections 2 and 3 are to be administered in one day or on consecutive days.
+The first and second sections of the test each consist of approximately 25 operational items and 5 field-test items.
+Sections 1 and 2 are to be administered in one day or on consecutive days.
+The third section of the test consists of one operational written response.

 Each multiple-choice item is scored as correct or incorrect.
-Only operational multiple-choice and one written-response item contribute to the total test score.
-Thus, for example, if a test contained 51 operational items and 10 field-test items, only those 51 operational items (not the field-test items) would contribute to a student's scaled score.
+Only the 51 operational items contribute to a student's scaled score on the test.
+Correct and incorrect field-test items do not contribute to a student's score.